bsengine - A derivative option pricing backend

 -8th Ask price [dec]

-For productional environments, for example you intend to populate a relational database using following command:
+In production environments, you can populate a relational database using the following command:

 gloor@node1$ ./bsengine -v c 6024.2 8000 4.0 20.10.2002 500 0.02 0.02